hal-platform/hal/README.md

 #### Application configuration

-1. Run `bin/install` to install PHP, Node, and Ruby dependencies.
+1. Run `bin/install` to install PHP and Node dependencies.
 2. Run `bin/normalize-configuration`.

 This will copy `app/environment/config.dev.yml` to `app/config.env.yml`.
 You may edit this file, as it is gitignored and will not be committed.

 #### Application compilation

-1. Run `bin/gulp build`.
+1. Run `npm run build`.

 This will process and optimize the CSS and JS.